dxw/playbook/src/delivery-management/setting-up-a-new-project.md

 * story workflow (this is different from team to team)
 * the code review process (again might be different in each team, and it’s ok for the team to define that in the first Sprint)
-* dxw days, that is 9 days in a 10 day sprint
+* dxw days: we will typically be working on the project for 9 days in a 10 day sprint
 * invoicing and finances, we invoice the first day after the end of each sprint, based on the number of days each specialist in the team worked.
 We might also add travel costs, or research incentives, and other admin costs as per the